soyart/ssg/README.md

 ## ssg-go quirks

-### Concurrent writer
+### Concurrent writers

 ssg-go has built-in concurrent output writer.

-The writer forks (with goroutines) `n` number of writer threads, where `n` is determined at runtime by environment variable `SSG_CONCURRENT`, i.e. At any point in time, at most `n` number of threads are writing output files.
+The writer forks (with goroutines) `n` number of writer threads, where `n` is determined at runtime by environment variable `SSG_WRITERS`, i.e. At any point in time, at most `n` number of threads are writing output files.

 The default value for concurrent writer is 20.
 If the supplied value is illegal, ssg-go falls back to 20 concurrent write threads.

-> To write outputs sequentially, set the concurrency value to 1:
+> To write outputs sequentially, set the write concurrency value to 1:
 >
 > ```shell
-> SSG_CONCURRENT=1 ssg mySrc myDst myTitle myUrl
+> SSG_WRITERS=1 ssg mySrc myDst myTitle myUrl
 > ```

 ### Streaming and caching builds

-There're 2 main ssg threads: one is for building the outputs, and the other is the concurrent writer.
+There're 2 main ssg threads: one is for building the outputs, and the other is the writer thread.

 The main thread *sequentially* reads and sends outputs to the writer via a buffered Go channel.